RobWiederstein/open_data_leg/README.markdown

 ## Conclusion

 Government data is valuable.
 It belongs to the public and should be widely distributed, easily accessible and intensely comprehensive.
 Many states have created a centralized location to serve as a repository for this data; formatted it so that it can be shared; and created a board to shepherd the data to the public.
 While Kentucky has taken strong steps in the creation of a transparency and GIS portal, Kentucky can do more.
-Kentucky should centralize its massive data in an open data portal in machine readable formats.
+Kentucky should centralize its data in an open data portal in machine readable formats.
 Creating a data-driven state government can spur innovation, improve decision making, drive government transparency  and increase civic engagement.